YellowOnion/steam-runtime-tools/README.md

-If a future version of Steam is modified to run certain games using pressure-vessel, it should remove the Steam Runtime environment variables from the environment with which it runs them, and use `pressure-vessel-wrap` directly. `pressure-vessel-unruntime` is just a workaround for this not being something that Steam supports yet.
+If a future version of Steam is modified to run certain games using pressure-vessel, it should remove the Steam Runtime environment variables from the environment with which it runs them (like it does for "Add non-Steam game"), and use `pressure-vessel-wrap` directly.
+`pressure-vessel-unruntime` is just a workaround for this not being something that Steam supports yet.

 Design constraints